carpentries-incubator/pangenomics/_episodes/08-tda.md

 To visualize these changes, we will use a representation with the following persistence diagrams and barcode.

-### **Persistence Diagram:**
+### Persistence Diagram
- >The persistence diagram is a visual representation of the evolution of cycles and cavities in different dimensions as the simplicial complex is modified.
+The persistence diagram is a visual representation of the evolution of cycles and cavities in different dimensions as the simplicial complex is modified.
 It helps understand the persistence and relevance of topological structures in the complex.

 Continuing with the example of the filtration in Figure 1, to construct the persistence diagram, we need to empty the information we obtained in the previous exercise.
  <figure id="fig2">